Bournemouth: Landmarks

+Bournemouth is known for having only one "street".
+This is Orchard Street, now a small alley between Commercial Road and Terrace Road.
+Originally named because it led to an orchard, it pre-dates the build up of the modern town.
+The 19th century developers thought that names such as Road, Avenue and Drive would be more suitable names, with Street associated with poorer areas of existing towns and cities.

 Sport

-The town has a professional football club, AFC Bournemouth, known as the Cherries, which play in the Premier League.
-AFC Bournemouth play at Dean Court near Boscombe in Kings' Park, 2 mi east of the town centre.
+The town has a professional football club, AFC Bournemouth, which plays in the Premier League.
+Known as the Cherries, they play at Dean Court stadium near Boscombe in Kings Park, 2 mi east of the town centre.

-Bournemouth Rugby Club, which competes in the National League Division Two South, has its home at Bournemouth Sports Club.
-The sports club is next to Bournemouth Airport, and hosts an annual Bournemouth 7s Festival, the world's largest sport and music festival, combining Rugby sevens, netball, hockey, dodgeball and crossfit tournaments with festival entertainment.
-Oakmeadians RFC is the oldest RFU Accredited Rugby Club in Bournemouth, established in 1963.They train and play at Meyrick Park competing in the South West Division.
+Bournemouth Rugby Club, which competes in the National League Division Two South, has its home at Bournemouth Sports Club; it is sited next to Bournemouth Airport.
+It hosts an annual Bournemouth 7s Festival, the world's largest sport and music festival, combining Rugby sevens, netball, hockey, dodgeball and crossfit tournaments with festival entertainment.
+Oakmeadians RFC is the oldest RFU accredited rugby club in Bournemouth, established in 1963.
+They train and play at Meyrick Park, competing in the South West Division.

 Bournemouth Cricket Club also plays at Bournemouth Sports Club and is reported to be one of the biggest cricket clubs in the country.
 Its first team plays in the Southern Premier League.

 Dean Park is a former county cricket ground, once home to Hampshire County Cricket Club and later Dorset County Cricket Club.
 Today it is a venue for university cricket.

-The BIC has become a venue for a round of the Premier League Darts Championship organised by the Professional Darts Corporation.
+The BIC has become a venue for a round of the Premier League Darts Championship, organised by the Professional Darts Corporation.

-The Bournemouth Rowing Club, is the town's coastal rowing club.
-Established in 1865 as Westover and Bournemouth Rowing Club, it is reported to be the oldest sporting association in the county.
-The club regularly competes in regattas organised by the Hants and Dorset Amateur Rowing Association which take place on the South Coast of England between May and September.
+The Bournemouth Rowing Club is the town's coastal rowing club.
+Established in 1865, as Westover and Bournemouth Rowing Club, it is reported to be the oldest sporting association in the county.
+The club regularly competes in regattas organised by the Hants and Dorset Amateur Rowing Association, which take place on the south coast of England between May and September.

-Other watersports popular in Poole Bay include sailing and surfing, and there are a number of local schools for the beginner to learn either sport.
-Bournemouth has the third largest community of surfers in the UK and in 2009 an artificial surf reef, one of only four in the world, was constructed there.
+Other watersports popular in Poole Bay include sailing and surfing; there are a number of local schools for the beginner to learn either sport.
+Bournemouth has the third largest community of surfers in the UK and, in 2009, an artificial surf reef, one of only four in the world, was constructed there.
 The reef failed to deliver the promised grade 5 wave, suffered a series of delays and ran over budget, finally costing £3.2 million.

+The town is home to Bournemouth and Southampton Octopush Club, otherwise known as underwater hockey.
+They train at Ringwood Leisure Centre, as well as Totton Health and Leisure Centre in Southampton.
+In the 2023 Nautilus Tournament, Bournemouth and Southampton OC finished 7th (out of 7) in Division 2.